Fertilizer Cost Calculator

 About this calculator

 Total fertilizer cost depends on how many pounds of each nutrient you apply across the field and what those nutrients cost per pound.
 The core formula is: Total Cost = fieldSize × (nitrogenRate + phosphorusRate + potassiumRate) × baseCost × typeMultiplier.
 Here, nitrogen, phosphorus, and potassium rates are all expressed in lbs of nutrient per acre, and baseCost is the average cost per pound of nutrient across the blend.
-A type multiplier of 1.2 is applied for specialty or enhanced-efficiency fertilizers, which carry a price premium over commodity-grade products (multiplier = 1.0).
+The type multiplier now applies directly from your product selection: 0.85 for granular (10-10-10), 1.2 for liquid (28-0-0), 1.5 for a premium blend, and 0.6 for bulk/generic product — reflecting that liquid and premium formulations carry a price premium over bulk commodity-grade product.
 Note that actual fertilizer bag prices include the nutrient carrier material, not just the nutrient itself; to compare products fairly, convert bag price to cost-per-pound of actual nutrient (e.g., urea at 46% N: divide bag $/lb by 0.46).
 Soil testing ensures these rates are agronomically justified rather than estimated.

 How to use